jhuckaby/pixl-server-storage/docs/Transactions.md

 The transaction system is designed for JSON records only.
 Binary records are not included as part of a transaction, and operations are silently passed straight through.
 Meaning, any calls accessing binary records inside of a transaction will result in the original record being changed.
 This behavior may be changed in a future version.

 Please note that transactions aren't 100% [ACID compliant](https://en.wikipedia.org/wiki/ACID), but they do follow *most* of the rules.
 When using the local filesystem engine, the real question is durability, as in what happens in the event of a sudden power loss.
 When a transaction is committed, by design it could involve changing a huge amount of files.
 While this operation is "effectively atomic" by way of advisory locking, the filesystem may still end up in an unknown state after sudden reboot, for example in the middle of a very large commit.
 Now, the system does have automatic recovery using a rollback log, and *should* be able to restore the filesystem to the state right before the commit.
 But really, when we're talking about yanking power cords, lightning strikes and brown-outs, who the hell knows.
-The rollback log may be incomplete or corrupted (yes, we call [fsync](https://nodejs.org/api/fs.html#fs_fs_fsync_fd_callback) on it before ever starting the commit, but even then, things can happen -- fsync isn't a 100% guarantee, especially with SSDs).
+The rollback log may be incomplete or corrupted (yes, we call [fsync](https://nodejs.org/api/fs.html#fsfsyncfd-callback) on it before ever starting the commit, but even then, things can happen -- fsync isn't a 100% guarantee, especially with SSDs).

-I guess the bottom line is, always keep backups of your data, and don't use this for anything mission critical.
-It is really just a hobby project anyway.
-The authors of this software are not responsible for any data loss!
+I guess the bottom line is, always keep backups of your data!

 ## Configuration